 The day we were there we marveled at the huge flower baskets decorating the large patio area.
 In fact, the entire town was filled with the beauty of the baskets.

 The Mt.
 Angel Sausage Company has a market with a wide variety of Mt.
 Angel sausages, jerky, specialty mustards, German foods, and beverages.
 We picked up some frozen wurst, chatted with the on-site sausage maker, and bought some German Rot Kraut, not easily found in the U.S.

 While you can enjoy German food and drink year ‘round in peaceful Mt.
 Angel, you have to experience Oktoberfest to immerse yourself in all that is German.
 Each September, 350,000 people descend on the small town to celebrate the annual Oktoberfest.

 It’s fun for all ages.
-There are food booths, many serving local foods as fund-raisers for charity, a beer garden and wine garden.
-New this year is a booth featuring Schweinshaxe (cider braised pork shank with baby red potatoes and beer braised red cabbage).
+There are food booths, many serving local foods as fund-raisers for charity, a beer garden, and a wine garden.
+New this year is a booth featuring Schweinshaxe (cider-braised pork shank with baby red potatoes and beer-braised red cabbage).

 Highlights of this year’s Oktoberfest will include the “Original Donaumusikanten,” a world-class Bavarian band, flying directly from Germany and sponsored by Lufthansa, the official airline of Oktoberfest.
 The German band plays daily in the Weingarten.